kptdev/kpt/docs/design-docs/08-package-variant.md

 the variant.

 ### Package Context
+[Note: I believe right now we *always* produce `--for-deployment` package revisions out of package variant controller.
+We will likely need to allows some control over that, as we already have a use case in Nephio to use a PackageVariant to create a package intended as a base for fan out]

 Every kpt package that is designated `--for-deployment` will contain a ConfigMap called `kptfile.kpt.dev`.
 Kpt (or Porch) will automatically add a key `name` to the ConfigMap data, with the value of the package name.
 This